tsgates/arch-wiki-markdown/wiki/Chrony.md

     server 3.pool.ntp.org

-If your computer is not connected to the internet on startup, it is recommended to use the offline option, to tell chrony not to try and connect to the servers, until it has been given the go:
+If your computer is not connected to the internet on startup, it is recommended to use the offline option, to tell Chrony not to try and connect to the servers, until it has been given the go:

     server 0.pool.ntp.org offline